codesandbox/codesandbox-client/packages/homepage/content/articles/announcing-codesandbox-custom-templates/index.md

 that your newly created template has been frozen.
 This is to help prevent making accidental changes to the template whenever you open it from the _Dashboard_ or _Create New Sandbox_ modal.
-You can toggle this on and off in the _Project Info_ workspace of the template to make edits to the template itself.
+You can toggle this on and off in the _Project Info_ sidebar of the template to make edits to the template itself.

 ![Unfreeze](./images/2.gif)